Retail + Restaurant Security

 While retail anti-theft devices are an important component of your retail security system, you’ll need a more encompassing program to maximize effectiveness.
 Here are three risks to anticipate and mitigate for store safety and security.

-The NRF’s Retail Security Survey reported that the average company dollar loss per shoplifting incident was $461.86.
-The average loss per dishonest employee was more than three times higher at $1,551.66.
+The NRF’s Retail Security Survey reported that the average company dollar loss per internal theft investigation was $2,180 in 2022.
 That’s because employee theft can go on for a long time before it’s discovered.

 Some of the common methods that employees use to steal from their employers reveal why you can’t rely on EAS systems alone: